mjambon/blog/src/2019-04-21-glossary/index.md

 **environment**: The rest of the world, with which the system
                  exchanges information via input and output ports.
-                 Parts of the environment that are inaccessible to other systems constitute the system's private
+                 Parts of the environment that are inaccessible to other systems constitute the system’s private
                  environment.

-**fitness**: The single numeric value that the system tries to
+**fitness**: The single numeric variable that changes over time and
+             that the system tries to maximize.
-             maximize.
              At least some of the rules that the system uses to compute the fitness are built in.
+For example, an external operator would press a green button to add 1 to the fitness at the current cycle or a red button to add -1.
+The intended effect is to reward or punish the system and encourage certain behaviors.

 **imagination**: The ability to activate a concept in either of two contexts,
                  one being more abstract than the other.

 **input**: Shorthand term for _sensing input_, which designates the
-           fixed-length bit vector refreshed at regular intervals that's available to the system for sensing the environment.
+           fixed-length bit vector refreshed at regular intervals that’s available to the system for sensing the environment.
            This excludes the external reward passed to the system via a special-purpose port and used in the computation of the fitness.